By Sherry Lutz Herrington

 In looking back on your business, you may find a similar pattern.
 The milestones that we celebrate are like each new step that we climb.
 Stopping to look back and recall how far you’ve come is important.

 Shifting your focus long enough to gain perspective is helpful.
 If you’ve been at your current level for some time and don’t feel like you’re making headway, then maybe you should take a moment to reflect on all that you have achieved.
 Remind yourself that stairs do have landings and that maybe it’s time to look for a new goal and set your intention upon reaching the next step.

-Every business is different and we all have different cycles, but taking the time to remember and celebrate all our accomplishments helps put the daily grind and the hard times into perspective.
+Every business is different and we all have different cycles.
+Taking the time to remember and celebrate all our accomplishments helps put the daily grind and hard times into perspective.